microsoft/onnxruntime/docs/TVM_EP.md

 - [Sample notebook for ResNet50 inference with TVM EP](https://github.com/microsoft/onnxruntime/blob/master/docs/python/inference/notebooks/onnxruntime-tvm-tutorial.ipynb)

 ## Known issues
-- At this moment, the TVM EP has only been verified on UNIX/Linux systems.
+- At this moment, the TVM EP has only been verified on UNIX/Linux and Windows systems.
 - Some compatibility issues have been found between ONNX and Google protobuf. `AttributeError: module 'google.protobuf.internal.containers' has no attribute 'MutableMapping'`.
 This usually occurss during `import onnx` in any python scripts for protobuf version >= 3.19.0 and ONNX version <= 1.8.1.
 To resolve the issue Google protobuf and ONNX can be reinstalled separately or together using:
 ```
 pip3 uninstall onnx -y